-I’ve never been a fan of tattoos, not even the little ones with pretty flowers in inconspicuous places.
-I love flowers, and I realize it’s a personal choice, but why people would mark up their body, in permanent ink no less, is a mystery to me.
-With that said, I do have some favorite “No Regrets” tattoo fails: “No Ragrets,” “No Regerts,” “No Regets,” and, “Noregrets.” 😂 That about sums up my opinion of tattoos.
+I’ve never been a fan of tattoos, not even the little ones with pretty little flowers in inconspicuous places.
+I love flowers, and I realize it’s a personal choice, but why a person would mark up their body—in permanent ink, no less—is a mystery to me.
+With that said, I do have some favorite satirical “No Regrets” tattoo memes: “No Ragrets,” “No Regerts,” “No Regets,” and “Noregrets.”
+That pretty much sums up my opinion of tattoos.

 On the serious side of regret, it really isn’t a very pleasant subject.
 It usually represents a failure of some kind; something we’ve done wrong or something we’ve failed to do.
-A regret that produces sorrow or leaves you with a sense of remorse.
-A regret that a window of opportunity has closed.
+It is a regret that produces sorrow or leaves you with a sense of remorse.
+Or a regret that a window of opportunity has closed.

-I think it’s virtually impossible for anyone with a conscious to have lived their life with no regrets.
-For all those who appear to have no conscious I suspect they’ve worked very hard to suppress it.
+I think it’s virtually impossible for anyone, who has any semblance of a conscience, to have lived their life with no regrets.
+For all those who appear to have no conscience I suspect they’ve worked very hard to suppress it.

-A healthy conscious helps us navigate the why’s and the why-not’s in our lives.
+A healthy conscience helps us navigate the whys and the why-nots in our lives.
 Important questions for sure, but I think the most important question we could ever ask ourselves is where we will spend eternity.

-There are few things in life that are more final than death; there are fewer things in life more certain than death.
-The simple odds are, ten out of ten people die.
+There is nothing in life that’s more final than death, and there’s nothing in life that’s more certain than death.
+The simple odds are: ten out of ten people die.

 I didn’t always think this way.

-I regret not being more concerned about spiritual matters when I was young.
+I regret not being more concerned about spiritual matters when I was younger.

-I regret not having faith conversations with people I cared about, who died unexpectedly and at a young age.
+I regret not having faith conversations with people I cared about, who died unexpectedly and/or at a young age.

 I regret not really knowing where people I cared about are spending eternity.

-God has since given me a heart for the lost, and a desire to spread the gospel, but I still have regret.
+God has since given me a heart for the lost, and a desire to spread the gospel, but I still experience some regret.

-…Do not be anxious how you are to speak or what you are to say, for what you are to say will be given to you in that hour.
-Matthew 10:19
+“Do not be anxious how you are to speak or what you are to say, for what you are to say will be given to you in that hour.”

-Whatever the situation (or excuse) if you’re a Christian, and you’re not sharing your faith, ask yourself why not and pray about it.
+Whatever the situation (or excuse), if you’re a Christian and you’re not sharing your faith—ask yourself why not?

 And,